 The SNPP for aggravated carjacking is 5 years in prison.

-The defences of self-defence, duress and necessity also apply to the offence.
+The defences of self-defence, duress, necessity and claim of right also apply to this offence.

 Going to court?